Welcome to the Enumclaw School District

 Enumclaw and Black Diamond are the gateway to the north entrance to Mt.
 Rainier National Park from Highway 410, and you can access Paradise, near Mt.
 Rainier, through beautiful Steven's Canyon during the summer months.
 Both cities are within an hour of many diverse activities including skiing, hiking, beaches, large city culture, and professional sports.
 There are numerous local facilities for golf, tennis, and youth sports.
 Nearby Crystal Mountain is a first-class ski area with beautiful scenery to enjoy in both winter and summer.

 Enumclaw School District #216 was organized in 1887, and has provided nearly 120 years of education opportunities for students living within the boundaries of some 444 square miles.
-The district is experiencing moderate decline and, as of May 2011, has a current student population of 4,399, who are served in five elementary schools (Black Diamond, Byron Kibler, Southwood, Sunrise and Westwood), two middle schools (Enumclaw and Thunder Mountain), Enumclaw High School, White River Alternative Program (WRAP), and the Muckleshoot Tribal School.
+The district is experiencing moderate decline and, as of May 2014, has a current student population of 4,288, who are served in five elementary schools (Black Diamond, Byron Kibler, Southwood, Sunrise and Westwood), two middle schools (Enumclaw and Thunder Mountain) and Enumclaw High School.
 Included in the district are the cities of Enumclaw, Black Diamond and several unincorporated communities.

 Located in southeastern King County, the Enumclaw School District is bordered on the north by the Tahoma School District, on the northwest by the Kent School District, on the west by the Auburn School District and on the south by the Pierce County line and the White River School District.